vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/03_PART_B_REFORMED_CALENDAR_OF_INDIA_for_the_five_years_1876_to_1880_Saka_1954-55_to_1958-59_A_D.md

 on two successive days, the second day is called No. 9.
 Dakṣa ṣavarni

-Unmilani Mahädvādaśī.
+Unmilani Mahādvādaśī.
 Instead of Srāvana K 30, it is Magha K 30.

 (2) When the 12th tithi is current at sunrise on